Gordon's School

+Gordon's School is a member of The Boarding Schools Association, The Heads' Conference (HMC), and listed in The Good Schools Guide.

-Gordon's School is a secondary school with academy status in West End near Woking, Surrey, England.
-It was founded as the Gordon Boys' Home in 1885.
-It is now one of the 36 state boarding schools in England.
-It converted to an academy on 1 January 2013.
-But controversy arose over the school charging £10,494 a year for day-pupil places.
-It has been argued that makes the state school selective, along with others which charge similar fees.
-Under the Education Act 1996 it is illegal for state schools to charge for admission or education provided within normal hours.
-In June 2022, Gordon's was judged Boarding School of the Year by the TES (Times Educational Supplement).
+In 2014, controversy arose over the school charging £10,494 a year for day-pupil places.
+It was argued that made the state school selective, along with others which charge similar fees.
+Under the Education Act 1996 it is illegal for state schools to charge for admission or education provided during school hours, but they may charge for activities outside normal school teaching hours.